Topics included in this article:

 Electric strikes are electromechanical devices installed on door frames.
 They work in conjunction with access control systems to electronically control the locking mechanism of a door.
 When activated, an electric strike releases the latch or bolt of the door, allowing it to open.

-Electric strikes are commonly used in commercial and residential buildings, providing enhanced security and convenience by integrating with keycard readers, keypads, or other access control devices.
+Electric strikes are commonly used in commercial and residential buildings.
+They integrate with keycard readers, keypads, or other access control devices to provide enhanced security and convenience.

 See the DC20 Manual for more info.